wp-insider/simple-membership/simple-membership/readme.txt

 - Updated the French language translation file.
 - The "Bulk Account Activate & Notify" option now sends the email one by one to all the selected members (instead of a batch email).
 To prevent email issue when used with SMTP solution.
 - Added more filters in the registration, edit profile and login forms.
+- The Stripe SDK library has been updated to latest.
+Minimum PHP version required for it is PHP5.6

 = 4.0.1 =
 - Added the "Button Image URL" field for the Stripe Buy Now type buttons (to allow button image customization).